danrotsy/lossy/README.md

 # Synopsis
-First, it generates a 10GB library with spice for transmission line data according to any number of desired specs:
+First, it generates a 10GB library with LTSpice for transmission line data according to any number of desired specs:
   - resistance/m, capacitance/m, inductance/m
   - number of dropoffs
   - length of wire